-Remember that personal statements are just that—they are about you and no one else.
+Remember that these essays are personal—they are about you and so should only be written by you.
 Ashinaga is interested in how you make the most of what is available to you.

-Anglophone and Lusophone Recruitment (October to February) (Applications now closed)
+Anglophone and Lusophone Recruitment (October to February) (Applications open from October 1st)

-Angola, Botswana, Cape Verde, Ethiopia, The Gambia, Ghana, Guinea-Bissau, Kenya, Lesotho, Malawi, Mauritius, Mozambique, Namibia, Nigeria, Rwanda, Somalia, South Africa, Sudan, Swaziland, Tanzania, Uganda, Zambia, and Zimbabwe
+Angola, Botswana, Cape Verde, Ethiopia, The Gambia, Ghana, Guinea-Bissau, Kenya, Lesotho, Liberia, Malawi, Mauritius, Mozambique, Namibia, Nigeria, Rwanda, Sierra Leone, Somalia, South Africa, Sudan, Swaziland, Tanzania, Uganda, Zambia, and Zimbabwe

-Francophone Recruitment (April to August) (Applications now open)
+Francophone Recruitment (April to August) (Applications now closed)

 Benin, Burkina Faso, Burundi, Cameroon, Comoros, Côte d’Ivoire, Democratic Republic of the Congo, Djibouti, Gabon, Madagascar, Mali, Mauritania, Republic of the Congo, Senegal, and Togo

 How to apply for the Anglophone and Lusophone Recruitment